khmarbaise/maven-deployer-extension/README.md

 --------

- The idea of the extension is to handle  `deployAtEnd` of the maven-deploy-plugin correctly which can only be handled correctly from an extension.
+ The idea of the extension is to handle  `deployAtEnd` of the maven-deploy-plugin correctly.
+The problem in the maven-deploy-plugin is simply this will not work correctly if you use other plugins which define their own lifecycle (for example Eclipse Tycho etc.).

  If you like to use this extension in relationship with Maven 3.3.1+ you can define the following `.mvn/extensions.xml` file: